drshahizan/HPDP/2526/assignment/A2/bdm/nyamuk/big_data.md

 This assignment provide a new experience for me on how to strategically handle the data when standard tools hit their limit.
 Even though there is some challenges during the data inspections as the system keep crashing due to limitations of RAM, we had successfully changed the data and run without crashing without limiting the rows of the dataset.
 This hands-on activity also highlights the importance of selecting appropriate methods and libraries based on the dataset size, system resources, and specific analysis goals.
 Ultimately, I learned on how to balancing the processing speed with memory constraints using all of the strategies. -_Nabil Aflah Boo_

+Working with the UK Housing Prices Paid dataset has enhance my practical lesson in handling big data.
+The primary challenge i faced was managing system crashes caused by RAM exhaustion.
+However, i do overcome this problem by implementing chunking solution to read the file in manageable segments of 100,000 rows.
+This allowed to keep the system stable during the ingestion phase.
+Moreover, i do analyse the differnce between that 3 library which are pandas, polars and dask.
+Polars offered incredible speed, Dask is good at memory-efficient, and pandas is the general ones.
+Overal, this project has changed my perspective from just by focusing on the codes to writing code effectively that is resource-aware.

 ## References
 _UK Housing Prices Paid_. (n.d.).
 Www.kaggle.com. https://www.kaggle.com/datasets/hm-land-registry/uk-housing-prices-paid